 The remaining four corps were in different stages of readiness.
 In the conditions of devastation, lack of materials and experienced personnel at shipbuilding plants, the idea to complete the construction of these ships, if not as fighting vessels, then as transport ships, was very tempting.

 Unfinished cruisers “Admiral Greig” and “Admiral Spiridov” in accordance with the five-year merchant fleet construction plan, approved in 1925, were converted into tankers.

-The design of tankers began in the technical bureau of the Baltic Shipyard, and then the Northern shipyard joined the works.
-Since the readiness of the ships reached 45 - 50% decided not to completely redo their hull, limiting themselves to installing a longitudinal and a number of transverse bulkheads that divided the internal volume of the hull into several tanks.
-In the forward part of the vessels a dry cargo hold was foreseen, and in the aft - an engine room, where two diesel engines were placed, each of which worked for its own propeller.
-Power installation with total power 1500 HP (two units with a capacity of 750 hp of the Russian Diesel plant) provided the speed of 9,75 knots.
+The design of the tankers began in the technical bureau of the Baltic Shipyard, and then the Northern Shipyard joined in the work.
+Since the readiness of the ships reached 45 - 50% of their hull, they decided not to fundamentally alter them, limiting themselves to installing a longitudinal and a number of transverse bulkheads, which divided the internal volume of the hull into several tanks.
+A dry cargo hold was provided in the bow of the vessels, and in the aft - engine room, which housed two diesels, each of which worked on its own propeller.
+Power plant with a total capacity of 1500 hp (two units with a capacity of 750 hp each at the Russky Diesel plant) provided a speed of 9,75 knots.

 The completion works were performed by the Baltic Shipyard and the Northern Shipyard.
 Domestic diesel engines were installed as main engines.
 The tanker contained 5000 tons of liquid cargo.
 In 1926, tankers named Azneft and Grozneft were transferred to the fleet.
 They went to the Black Sea to work on the Batum-Port Said and Batum-Alexandria lines.
 However, the very idea of converting a high-speed cruiser into a tanker was flawed.
 Narrow hulls designed for high speed were weak for transporting a large mass of cargo.
 They experienced loads exceeding the allowable.